Rapid detection and recognition of whole brain activity in a freely behaving Caenorhabditis elegans: Results

-\textbf{ANN training.} Our detection neural network was trained by 40 imaging volumes and 4 validation volumes.
-We used stochastic gradient descent with warm restarts and cosine annealing optimization strategy (\cite{loshchilov2016sgdr}) to better optimize network parameters and avoid the gradient explosion situation.
-The ANN model took 5-channel $41\times 41$ concentric multi-field images as inputs (Fig.~\ref{fig::det_pipeline}D), including an anchor and 4 cropped images with various sizes ($15\times 15, 31\times 31, 41\times 41, 81\times 81$).
+\textbf{ANN training} Our detection neural network was trained by 30 randomly chosen volumes and 20 validation volumes from C1, and tested by 300 volumes from C1, 30 volumes from C2, and 30 volumes from C3.
+We used stochastic gradient descent with warm restarts and cosine annealing optimization strategy \cite{loshchilov2016sgdr} to optimize network parameters and avoid gradient explosion.
+The detection model received inputs from 5-channel $41\times 41$ concentric multi-field images (Fig \ref{fig:detPipeline}D), including an anchor box and 4 cropped images with various sizes ($15\times 15, 31\times 31, 41\times 41, 81\times 81$).
 Smaller or larger patch size would facilitate local or global feature learning respectively.
 A patch smaller than $41 \times 41$ was padded to $41\times 41$; a patch bigger than $41 \times 41$ was resized to $41\times 41$.
-The APP algorithm later removed regions whose scores $S < 0.40$ and whose overlapping thresholds (derived from the non-maximum suppression algorithm) are less than $0.20$.
-Table~\ref{table::3d_detection} presents performances from different anchor sizes, in which $9 \times 9$ provides the best trade-off between speed and accuracy.
+The algorithm removed regions whose scores $S < 0.4$ and whose overlapping thresholds (derived from the non-maximum suppression algorithm) are less than $0.20$.
+These values gave the best performance in the validation data.
+Pre-defined anchor box size was set to $``9\times 9"$ or $\{``7\times 7", ``11\times 11"\}$.
+Table \ref{table:3d_detection} presents performances from different anchor box sizes, in which $``9 \times 9"$ represents the best trade-off between training time, inference speed and accuracy, consistent with the observation that 9 is the average regional size by human annotation (Fig S1).